DataBiosphere/dsub/docs/input_output.md

 OUTPUT_EXTENSION="${OUTPUT_FILE_PATTERN##*.}"
 ```

-### 3. Copy a directory, recursively to Cloud Storage.
+### 3. Copy a directory recursively to Cloud Storage.

 To recursively copy a directory of output to Cloud Storage, use the
 `dsub` command-line flag `--output-recursive`: